Abhishek764/bash-scripts/README.md

 ---

 ## 📬 Contact
-For any queries or suggestions, reach out via GitHub Issues or [your email].
+For any queries or suggestions, reach out via GitHub Issues or work.abhishek91@gmail.com.